White Sox vs. Mariners Prediction

 Chicago White Sox DFS SPIN

-Chicago dropped to Seattle by a score of 4-3 last night.
-Korey Lee had a nice game, despite the loss going 3-4 at the plate.
-The White Sox look to snap a 3-game skid on Wednesday.
+Chicago dropped to Seattle by a score of 2-1 last night.
+Luis Robert drove in the White Sox’s only run of the game with a solo-home run in the top of the ninth inning.
+The White Sox look to snap a 4-game skid on Thursday.

 Seattle Mariners DFS SPIN

-The Mariners improved to 39-30 after Wednesday’s victory.
-Cal Raleigh hit the go-ahead double in the bottom of the seventh inning.
-Seattle looks to win their fourth consecutive game on Wednesday night.
+The Mariners improved to 40-30 after Thursday’s victory.
+Mitch Haniger hit a walk-off single to right field in the bottom of the tenth inning.
+Seattle looks to win their fifth consecutive game on Thursday night.

 White Sox vs. Mariners MLB Betting Trends

-The total has gone over in 3 of the last 5 home games for the Mariners.
+The total has gone under in 3 of the last 5 home games for the Mariners.

 White Sox vs. Mariners MLB BETTING PREDICTION